Avian influenza: Advice for travellers

 • your symptoms

-• if you have had direct contact with birds (for example, visited a live bird/animal market) or livestock, or had close contact with sick animals or a sick person
+• if you had close contact with a sick person

-The health care provider may provide you with additional guidance to follow during your appointment.
-Wear a mask if fever or respiratory symptoms develop.
+The healthcare provider may provide you with additional guidance to follow during your appointment.

 Antiviral medications can be used to treat avian influenza.
 It is important that antiviral medications be taken as early as possible, ideally within 48 hours of getting sick.